… Novelty is a concept of commerce, not an aesthetic concept…

 The Eva Zeisel Forum is an amazing treasure trove of information about Zeisel’s life and work.
 Their site includes an extensive links page, which I will not try to replicate, but which a serious Zeisel scholar or collector should be sure to consult.
 They also have what looks to be a definitive chronology / timeline of her live and work — nicely done!

 More good stories about Eva Zeisel

-- Eva’s grandson Adam runs the company that sells a number of Eva’s designs.
-Their site — Eva Zeisel Originals — also has a good links page.
-And, you can read more about Eva and see more photos on the site.
+- Eva’s grandson Adam runs Eva Zeisel Originals, which sells a number of Eva’s designs.
+You can read more about Eva and see more photos on the site.

-- A short but excellent interview with the Wall Street Journal in July 2011, after Leucos USA announced a new line of lighting based on Zeisel’s design (it does not appear that the lighting is available yet):
+- A short but excellent interview with the Wall Street Journal in July 2011, after Leucos USA announced a new line of lighting based on Zeisel’s design.:

 Says Eva: “In general, the inspiration for my work has been the human body—belly buttons, which I used quite often—nature and the Hungarian folk art of my youth… Modernism, rebelling against the ornament of the 19th century, limited the vocabulary of the designer.
 Modernism emphasized straight lines, eliminating the expressive S curve.” –

 - Similarly, the LA Times mentions in its obituary:

 In 2005, then-98-year-old Zeisel chuckled as she told a National Public Radio interviewer that she gravitated to curves “probably because I consist myself of curves instead of straight lines, meaning I’m a little bit fat.”

 - Story on Forbes: The Life of Eva Zeisel and the Absurdity of Other People’s Rules.
 Right on, sister!